idntbite/OCPFoodHub/README.md

 # OCPFoodHub 🍔

-Welcome to OCPFoodHub, a  platform designed to make food reservation easier for employees and automate the ordering procedures within the food industry in the Gentour region (Youssoufia & Bneguerir) (at least within thr integrated OCP food services).
+Welcome to OCPFoodHub, a  platform designed to make food reservation easier for employees and automate the ordering procedures within the food industry in the Gentour region (Youssoufia & Bneguerir) (at least for the OCP food providers).
 This repository encompasses both frontend and backend components, ensuring a holistic and seamless experience for users and service providers.

 ## Table of Contents